louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### A painful rash on a white woman [^8ff9b340].
 JAAD Case Reports (2020).
 Medium credibility.

 Question 2: Based on the patient's history and photograph (Fig 1), what is the most likely diagnosis?
 A. Morbilliform drug eruption
 B. Irritant contact dermatitis
 C. Cutaneous metastasis of internal malignancy
 D. Erysipelas
 E. Herpes zoster

 Answers:
 A. Morbilliform drug eruption – Incorrect.
 Morbilliform drug eruption is typically bilateral and symmetric upon presentation.
 It is commonly caused by recently started antibiotics but may be caused by initiation of multiple classes of drugs.
 Onset is typically within 4 weeks of beginning a new medication, making this answer less likely, as this patient had been on the same chemotherapy regimen for greater than 6 months.
 B. Irritant contact dermatitis – Incorrect.
 The clinical manifestations of irritant contact dermatitis range from mild skin dryness and erythema to acute or chronic eczematous dermatitis and even skin necrosis.
 This patient did not report exposure to chemical or physical irritants.
 C. Cutaneous metastasis of internal malignancy – Correct.
 Cutaneous metastases can display a wide morphologic spectrum of appearance in various locations, which is why in a patient with history of recent malignancy, a new rash located on the trunk should raise suspicion for a cutaneous metastasis.
 See Fig 2 for biopsy results of this lesion.
 This variable clinical morphology includes nodules, papules, plaques, tumors, and ulcers.
-Lung cancer commonly metastasizes to the head, neck, and trunk.Cutaneous metastases occur in 0.7% to 0.9% of all patients with cancer.
+Lung cancer commonly metastasizes to the head, neck, and trunk.
+Cutaneous metastases occur in 0.7% to 0.9% of all patients with cancer.
 D. Erysipelas – Incorrect.
 Erysipelas manifests as areas of skin erythema, edema, and warmth and develops as a result of bacterial entry via breaches in the skin barrier.
 This rash is sometimes accompanied by symptoms including a high fever of sudden onset with chills, and most cases affect the lower leg, ankle, or foot.
 This patient's rash slowly progressed over 4 weeks, unlike erysipelas, which develops more acutely and involves desquamation of the skin 5 to 10 days after onset.
 E. Herpes zoster – Incorrect.
 Although this patient fits the age group that is commonly affected with herpes zoster, this patient's rash does not fit clinically.
 The rash starts as erythematous papules, typically in a single dermatome or several contiguous dermatomes and evolves into grouped vesicles or bullae.
 This patient's rash does somewhat follow along contiguous dermatomes, but does not consist of papules or vesicles as you would expect with herpes zoster.

 ---